Hardcover ISBN: 9780804785143

 Paperback ISBN: 9780804785150

-Note: the authors provide updates to this text periodically.
-Download the latest updates here.
+Note: the last cumulative update the authors provided to this text is January 2018.
+Download this update here.

 Now in its third edition, California School Law is the only comprehensive source discussing how federal and state law affects the day-to-day operation of the state's traditional public, charter, and private schools.
 While the book is comprehensive, the authors have written it for a broad audience.
 California School Law has become a coveted desk-top reference for administrators, governing board members, school attorneys, union leaders, and policymakers.
 It also has been widely adopted as a classroom textbook in educational administration and education law classes.

 The first chapter provides an explanation of the legal framework within which California schooling takes place and key players at the state, district, and school level.
 Ensuing chapters examine student attendance and truancy, curriculum law, employment law, teacher and student rights of expression, the school and religion, students with disabilities, student discipline, privacy and search and seizure, and legal liability in both state and federal court.

 Also included are chapters on unions and collective bargaining, educational finance issues, and racial and gender discrimination.
 Appendices provide a glossary of legal terminology, an explanation of how to find and read legislative enactments and judicial decisions, and a list of sources for accessing law.
 The book's table of contents is included on this website.

 Law never stands still.
 To keep current with changing legal precedent, the authors maintain a cumulative update for the third edition at www.californiaschoollaw.org.

 About the authors